 What is a Spinal Cord Injury?

 A traumatic spinal cord injury is damage that results in a loss of mobility and feeling caused by an accident or violence.
 The spinal cord is a bundle of nerves that connect the brain to the rest of the body.
-It is about 18 inches long and extends from the base of the brain down the middle of the back to about the waist.

 The typical outcome of spinal cord injury that causes paralysis is: